ghmouse99/alx-pre_course/README.md

-My edited and updated first readme
+My edited and updated readme